 At Banish the Crows the person will always be recognised as the sole focus and the most important element in the therapeutic process.

-My commitment and passion for ‘good mental health for all’ is longstanding.
+My commitment and passion for good emotional, psychological, and mental health for all is longstanding.
 Establishing Banish the Crows in 2017 is a personal highlight after a lengthy and credible career working in various organisations.
 My aspiration in creating Banish the Crows is to work directly for the person sitting in front of me, rather than through an organisation and their many protocols, policies, and procedures.
-I believe that by offering my help and skills in this way that there will be less hurdles and barriers to achieving what you, the client want and need – contrasted with what an organisation want and need as part of the therapy equation.
+I believe that by offering my Self and my skills in this way that there will be less hurdles and barriers to achieving what YOU, the client want and need.

-A Registered Member of the British Association of Counsellors and Psychotherapists (BACP) and through this registration a therapist accredited by the Professional Standards Authority (PSA), I work one-on-one with clients using a personal, relationally-based, or existential approach.
-I will also work with ‘couples’ or jointly with individuals, for example two family members.
-Whilst I have ambition to develop Banish the Crows and the resources that it could offer, I instinctively want it to remain small and intimate, focused on achieving a high-quality, personalised service, rather than growing a large scale business that moves away from its core aims and loses its soul.
+I am a Registered Member of the British Association of Counsellors and Psychotherapists (MBACP) and through this registration a therapist accredited by the Professional Standards Authority (PSA).
+I work one-on-one with clients using a relationally-orientated, existential approach.
+I also work with couples or jointly with individuals, for example two family members.
+Whilst I have ambition to develop Banish the Crows and the resources that it could offer, I instinctively want it to remain small and intimate, focused on achieving a credible, high-quality, personalised service.

 Taking the step to ask for help, to make sense of things – to book to see a counsellor or psychotherapist, is a somewhat ‘big deal’.